Welding Quality Control

 GQS can help you maintain the highest standards in manufacturing or repair, providing quality assurance in plant integrity, safety and compliance within specifications.

-Welding QAQC consists of the observation techniques and activities used to fulfill quality requirements.
+Welding QAQC consists of the observation techniques and activities used to fulfil quality requirements.
 This may include working through Inspection and Test Plans (ITPs) or checking that:

 - the welder is suitably qualified